 ‘I’m exhausted by him.’
-Why Trump resistance 2.0 is fizzling.
+Why Trump resistance is fizzling.

 She adds, “Right now is really a time for reflection, for diagnosing the problem rather than jumping into an action that I don’t think would be particularly effective.”

 To Ms. Wruble, President-elect Trump’s victory this month doesn’t negate the successes of the movement she helped start.
 It led to more women running for political office, helped seed new grassroots groups like Indivisible, and contributed to a blue wave in the 2018 midterms and Joe Biden’s win in 2020.
-That energy and commitment was real and lasting, she says.
+That energy and commitment were real and lasting, she says.

 Indivisible, which was founded by two Democrats in 2016 who wrote a guidebook on how to pressure Congress, has urged supporters to come together locally and to think broadly about resistance to Mr. Trump’s agenda, including at state and local levels.
 Their message: Stay focused on the 2026 midterms and on building communities.
 “Trump wants us to believe that the presidency is all-powerful.
 It ain’t true,” the group’s founders wrote in a guide to “democracy on the brink.”

 Ms. Whittaker is also thinking ahead, conserving her energy for what she expects to be a tumultuous political era.
 Progressives have to pick their battles, she says.
 “We need to be smart and effective....
 The authoritarian playbook is to celebrate apathy.
-I think we need to shake off that momentary feeling of despair and resist apathy and people will reengage.”
+I think we need to shake off that momentary feeling of despair and resist apathy, and people will reengage.”